Comparison of hit-and-run, slice sampling and random walk Metropolis: Introduction

 \section{Introduction}

 In many scenarios of Bayesian statistics, statistical physics and other branches of applied sciences, see \cite{RoRo02,LoVe06-1,Handbook}, it is of interest to sample on $\R^d$ with respect to a distribution $\pi$.
 In particular, we assume that $\pi$ is given by an unnormalized density.
-More precisely, let $K\subseteq \R^d$ be measurable and $\rho \colon K \to (0,\infty)$ be a positive Lebesgue-integrable function.
+More precisely, let $K\subseteq \R^d$ be an open, measurable set and $\rho \colon K \to (0,\infty)$ be a positive, bounded and with respect to the Lebesgue measure an almost everywhere continuous function with $\int_K \rho(x) \dint x \in (0,\infty)$.
 Then, define the probability measure $\pi$ through $\rho$ by

 for all measurable $A\subseteq K$.